 Edinburgh is home to one of the UK's top universities and, like most university towns, you can count on great pubs and a lively music scene.
 The best way to tune in to what's on when you're visiting is to check out the online entertainment listings in the local newspaper, the Scotsman, or the Edinburgh pages of the popular British entertainment magazine, The List.

+Edinburgh is about comedy.
 If you've ever considered going to the Edinburgh Fringe, you've probably noticed that comedy plays an over-sized role in the schedule.
 The Stand Comedy Club, one of the big producing venues for the festival, keeps up the comedy scene in Edinburgh year round.
 Top touring acts and local comedy talent keep this basement comedy club buzzing on York Place right next to the Scottish National Portrait Gallery.

-- The Abbey Bar ,on South Clerk Street, stocks 120 different whiskies as well as Scottish food.
+- The Abbey Bar on South Clerk Street, stocks 120 different whiskies as well as Scottish food.
 There's also beer and other tipples, alcoholic and non if you are traveling with companions who don't indulge.

 - The Black Cat is a strange little place on Rose Street that opened in 2011 but looks like it's been around forever.
 They have a good range of whiskies and some outdoor seating.